 Severe burns must be treated immediately and properly to lower the risk of further complications.
 Unfortunately, complications are common with burns that are third-degree and worse.
 Some of the risks for these types of burns include:

-You may have a personal injury lawsuit if you or your loved one has suffered severe burn injuries because of someone else’s actions (or inaction).
+You may have a burn injury lawsuit if you or your loved one has suffered a burn injury because of someone else’s actions (or inactions).
 If a defective product caused the injuries, it might be a product liability case.
-Determining whether you have a case is best done by a personal injury attorney who has experience with these types of claims.
+Determining whether you have a burn injury case is best done by a personal injury attorney who has experience with these types of claims.
 Also, the injury may worsen if a medical professional doesn’t treat burns appropriately.
 In those cases, you might be able to receive compensation through a medical malpractice lawsuit.

 At Ross Feller Casey, we have an extensive track record of winning cases for the catastrophically injured, including those with burn injuries.